 - Trek or backpack the numerous trails around Petrohue and the lake.

 - Swim, sunbathe, picnic, fish, and enjoy the beaches of Playa La Baja, Playa Cascadas, Playa Maitén, and Playa Puerto Fonck.

 - Take a dip in the Termas de Puyuhuapi, one of the better known hot springs resorts in the lake district.

 - Visit east of Llanquihue where Petrohue on Lago Todo Los Santos is located.

 - Climb from Lake Todos Los Santos to the magma canyon on the Desolation Path from where Jesuit priests discovered the lake in the 17th century.

 - Depart at the point of Petrohue on the lake crossing to Peulla.
 Then, disembark for a bus ride over the pass to Puerto Frias in Argentina.
 Finally, board another boat for the trip along Lago Frias to Llao Llao and on to other Argentine destinations.
 Trekking between Peulla and Puerto Frias is also an option.

-- Tour the views of Puerto Montt to see the German Colonization Monument and the Cathedral on the Plaza Central, the first to include a garden on the square.
+- Tour the attractions of Puerto Montt to see the German Colonization Monument and the Cathedral on the Plaza Central, the first to include a garden on the square.

-- Raft on the Petrohué river on rapids of Level III and IV difficulty.
+- Go white water rafting on the Petrohué River on rapids of Level III and IV difficulty.